2019 SOR-sponsored Travel Grant Award Winners

 Mackenzie Wilson, SPT – Indiana University

-I am proud to be a member of the Section on Research.
+I am proud to be a member of the Academy of Physical Therapy Research.
 It is incredibly important to recognize that our field will only advance if we are producing and utilizing evidence in our practice.
 I am excited to begin the next step in my career as a neurologic physical therapy resident after graduation, where I will have the opportunity to complete a research project in the neurologic field.
 I will continue to keep evidence at the center of my practice throughout the entirety of my career, and I am excited to continue my SOR membership for the resources on keeping evidence at the forefront of physical therapy practice.

 Thank you again for your support in attending CSM!